1. Houses of Parliament from the South Bank

-This is a fantastic location to bag a load of London icons for your gallery.
-The Houses of Parliament and Big Ben look great from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
-While here, why not take a flight on the London Eye for some panoramic pictures of London.
+Make the most out of this fantastic location and bag a load of London icons for your Instagram feed or photo album.
+The Houses of Parliament and Big Ben look striking from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
+While here, take a flight on the London Eye for some panoramic pictures of London.

-Continue further down the river to More London where you’ll get a great angle for the obligatory photo of Tower Bridge.
-From here, you can also snap the Tower of London as well as some of the newest additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard – where you can ascend to Europe's highest viewing platform for more panoramic views.
+Continue further down the river to More London where you’ll get a great angle for the obligatory photo of Tower Bridge, a hit with Instagrammers.
+From here, you can also snap the Tower of London as well as some of the more recent additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard – where you can ascend to Europe's highest viewing platform for more panoramic views.

 London looks great from a distance.
 Take yourself up King Henry VIII’s Mound in Richmond Park for a view of St Paul's that is so splendid it's protected by urban planning laws.
 Or if you're in North London, try Parliament Hill at Hampstead Heath, Primrose Hill or Alexandra Palace.

-Strike a pose with your favourite celebrity at wax museum Madame Tussauds.
-From Prince William to the Queen, Usain Bolt to David Beckham, Rihanna to One Direction, Barack Obama to Nelson Mandela, there are a huge variety of wax figures to get snapped alongside.
+Strike a pose with your favourite celebrity at wax figure museum Madame Tussauds London.
+From Prince William and King Charles III to Usain Bolt and David Beckham, Rihanna and One Direction, or Barack Obama and Nelson Mandela, there are a huge variety of wax figures to get snapped alongside.

 Feel as though you're at Buckingham Palace each day by changing your Zoom background to an image of the royal residence.